 A few years later, I quit working to raise our family.
-We have a son and a daughter, (both young adults. . . and now in college.)
+We have a son and a daughter, (both young adults, working and living on their own.)

 A couple of years after my daughter was born, we were transferred to Jakarta, Indonesia where we lived for 6 years.
 That was a wonderful experience, one that I wouldn’t trade, but not one that I really want to repeat at this point in my life.
 We came back to the United States and settled into the comfortable suburbia of Katy, TX.
-Life here is good, my kids are happy in school, we have a Cock-a-poo, an Australian Shepherd and a cat.
+Life here is good, my kids are happy, we have a very cuddly Cock-a-poo, a crazy Australian Shepherd, and a 20-year-old cat.

 This is where my husband’s responsibility for this business comes in.
 He was involved in the leadership of the church we had chosen to attend and he came home from a meeting one evening and informed me that he had volunteered me to build a website for the church.
 Now, I was totally clueless when it came to websites.
 I barely knew how to surf the web, much less build a website.
 I had never even heard of html, or css, or php.
 But, being the good wife, I decided that I better learn some of this stuff and try to build the promised website.
 So I started reading everything I could get my hands on online.
 I went to the library and checked out one huge volume after another. . . things like “The Complete Reference to HTML”, “CSS for Web Design”, “Web Design for Dummies”.
 Then I started building.
 After lots of trial and error, and many days and nights of complete confusion and frustration, I had a website built and online.